 The next step of an Open API economy for banks is to become an open platform that fosters a wider ecosystem of third parties – like fintech and retail partners.
 A digital ecosystem is a constellation of products, organizations and people that are aggregated on a digital platform.
 For example, Fidor Bank offers an open digital banking platform has designed its services to be implemented behind APIs which enables developers to white-label the bank’s operations.
 It also uses third-party APIs to facilitate services the bank had no desire to provide directly.
 Developers are merely required to build the interface – for which Fidor offers a set of templates as well.
 Another example in the financial services industry is the Solarisbank, which offers a white label banking platform for both financial services organizations (e.g., banqup and Cashlink) and non-banks (AutoScout24).

 Open banking is currently finding its way to Dutch banks and financial organizations, which are starting to introduce their own APIs.
 ABN AMRO’s application Gradefix is a good example of an Open Banking initiative, which makes risk assessments based on payment data.
 Consumers and SMEs submit the data themselves for analysis and receive a complete summary of their financial situation.
 The consumer or SME decides whether or not to share the information with third parties.
+Even though Gradefix has been discontinued by ABN AMRO, the insights from this pilot have been used to develop a new SME digital proposition New10.
 Dutch digital-only banking start-up, Bunq, expanded beyond its native Dutch market to Austria and Germany with the launch of its open API.
 “Developers can integrate Bunq’s real-time payment system into their own apps,” the banks state.
 Bunq aims to be the Whatsapp of the banking world – quick to set up, easy to use, real-time and fully mobile.